Hirakamu/SMAN-2-Website/README.md

 - [wiki_wordpress](/wikiv2_wordpress/) | *AI-ed* | Duplicated from [wiki-php](/wiki-php/) and using Wordpress for the engine.
 - [my-flask-app](/my-flask-app/) | *AI-ed* | i dont know.
 - [article-website](/article-website/) | *AI-ed* | **(Working on)** start from scratch, using separated routing configuration for ease.

+## Contributing for the prototype

+- Any contributor can help us to develop and improve the prototype.
+Any contributions will be credited.